Brooke Evers Sizzles In Pink Thong Bikini On The Tennis Court

-Brooke Evers took to her Instagram feed today to share a hot new three-part photo series of herself at the tennis court.
-And instead of rocking a typical tennis outfit, she opted for a striped pink bikini.
+Brooke Evers took to her Instagram feed today to share a hot new three-part photo series that featured her posing at the tennis court.
+Instead of rocking a typical tennis outfit, she opted for a striped pink bikini.

-In the first photo, she struck a dramatic pose and leaned back to show off her slender legs.
+In the first photo, Brooke struck a dramatic pose and leaned back to show off her slender legs.
 She balanced herself with her left hand as she grabbed onto the net behind her, and propped out her left leg in front.
 She also rested her right forearm on her head and tilted her head back as she closed her eyes.

 Her bikini was a dark pink tone with white horizontal stripes, and her cleavage was hard to miss.
 Her matching thong bottoms had thick straps that rested high on her hips, and her toned abs were on full show.

 Brooke wore her hair down and brushed around her shoulders.
-She didn’t appear to be wearing any accessories, and completed her look with a pair of white sneakers.

-The snap was taken on a sunny day and the bright sunlight left her tanned bod looking glowing.
+She completed her look with a pair of white sneakers.
+The snap was taken on a sunny day as the bright sunlight left her tanned body looking glowing.

 In the second picture, Brooke leaned forward slightly by the net and squeezed a lemon into her clear water bottle.
 She parted her lips slightly in a sultry manner and had her eyes closed.